ircdocs/modern-irc/_includes/messages/user_queries.md

          Command: WHOIS
       Parameters: [<target>] <nick>

-This command is used to query information about particular users.
+This command is used to query information about a particular user.
-The server will answer this command with several numeric messages with information about the nicks, ending with [`RPL_ENDOFWHOIS`](#rplendofwhois-318).
+The server SHOULD answer this command with numeric messages with information about the nick, ending with [`RPL_ENDOFWHOIS`](#rplendofwhois-318), even if they did not send any other numeric message.

-Servers MUST end their reply to `WHOIS` messages with one of these numerics:

-* {% numeric ERR_NOSUCHNICK %}
-* {% numeric ERR_NOSUCHSERVER %}
-* {% numeric ERR_NONICKNAMEGIVEN %}
-* {% numeric RPL_ENDOFWHOIS %}otherwise, even if they did not send any other numeric message.
 This allows clients to stop waiting for new numerics.
 In exceptional error conditions, servers MAY not reply to a `WHOIS` command.
 Clients SHOULD implement a hard timeout to avoid waiting for a reply which won't come.

 Client MUST NOT not assume all numeric messages are sent at once, as server can interleave other messages before the end of the WHOIS response.